flowjs/flow.js/README.md

 ## How can I install it?

-Download a latest build.zip from https://github.com/flowjs/flow.js/releases
-it contains development and minified production files.
+Download a latest build from https://github.com/flowjs/flow.js/releases it contains development and minified production files in `dist/` folder.

 or use bower: